thindil/steamsky/bin/doc/MODDING.md

 * Key `MoreOptionsIcon`: Path to the SVG image which will be used to show or hide section of options in information, for example UI to search for crew members.
   Optional.
+* Key `MapMenuIcon`: Path to the SVG image which will be used on the map's movement menu button.
+Optional.

 ## Debugging
 If you want to test your changes, you may run game in debug mode.
 In this mode